SoufianeDataFan/Self-adaptive-learning-model-skeleton/README.md

 ```

  - The script is commented as much as possible so you can easily edit it.
- - Feel free to change the optimization space and replace the `Xgboost`  by other algs such us `lightGBM`. (look for another post of mine about lightbm soon ;) )
+ - Feel free to change the optimization space and replace the `Xgboost`  by other algs such us `lightGBM`. (look for another post of mine about lightgbm soon ;) )
  - The script is clear and easy to edit.
 The main modeling pipeline is already set up, and you can easily adjust it for your own data.